Database write back

 1. Overview

-Dundas BI includes built-in data input features for storing data entered by end users in Dundas BI's warehouse data storage area, as well as notes functionality to allow users to add and reply to notes tagged to data points.
+There are built-in data input features for storing data entered by end users into the warehouse data storage area, as well as notes functionality to allow users to add and reply to notes tagged to data points.

-In some scenarios, there may be a specific requirement to store input data outside of Dundas BI instead.
-The following article outlines an example of how you can use Dundas BI to write data to your own database.
+In some scenarios, there may be a specific requirement to store input data outside of the application instead.
+The following article outlines an example of how you can write data to your own database.

 2. Write back sample